allthingslinux/code-of-conduct/README.md

 Maintain a respectful and humble attitude in all interactions.
 Avoid displaying unwarranted arrogance or belittling others.
 Any form of discrimination towards other members based on their unique characteristics is strictly prohibited.
 Unique characteristics are, but aren't limited to: race, age, gender, sexual orientation, and religion.

 Threats, regardless of whether they are direct, indirect, or implied, will not be tolerated.
-Conspiracy theories are also prohibited.

 Members should also avoid disparaging others on the basis of their choices, be it their choice of operating system, desktop environment, or other interests outside the main topics of the server.
 While friendly rivalry and banter can be elements of online communities, we don't welcome deliberate and obnoxious elitism.
 Respect for each other's preferences and diversity is a cardinal rule in our server.